Astrophysics (Index)About

 (fraction of star systems that are multiple-star systems)

-A multiplicity fraction is the fraction of a set of star systems (taking it to mean either single or multiple stars) that have multiple stars.
-For example, the Milky Way would have a multiplicity fraction, as would the set of "all G-type stars".
-If a set of twenty individual stars is comprised of four binary stars plus twelve individual stars, then the set's multiplicity fraction is 25% because four of sixteen systems have multiple stars.
+A multiplicity fraction is the fraction of a set of star systems (taking star system to mean either single or multiple stars) that have more than one individual star.
+A galaxy, such as the Milky Way, has a multiplicity fraction, as has a particular globular cluster, and has the set of "all G-type stars".
+For example, if a set of twenty individual stars is comprised of four binary stars plus twelve isolated stars, then the set's multiplicity fraction is 25% because four of sixteen systems have multiple stars.
 The same set of stars could be characterized by other fractions besides this defined multiplicity fraction: for example, 40% (eight of twenty) of the set's individual stars are within multiple star systems.

 (stars,binary stars)